 4. shop sustainable fashion

-What does it mean to shop sustainable fashion?
-Shopping sustainable fashion means shopping for clothing items that are manufactured and constructed in an eco-friendly manner.
+What does it mean to shop for sustainable fashion?
+Shopping for sustainable fashion means shopping for clothing items that are manufactured and constructed in an eco-friendly manner.
 It also means you consider the full life span of the clothing items.

-Shopping sustainable fashion can mean several different things.
+Shopping for sustainable fashion can mean several different things.
 It can mean you pay attention to the materials clothing items are made out of that you buy.
-It can also mean buying used clothing instead of new because used clothing still has a long life ahead of it, and there’s no need to buy new and create more waste.
+It can also mean buying used clothing instead of new items because used clothing still has a long life ahead of it, and there’s no need to buy new and create more waste.

-Shopping at places like consignment stores, Poshmark, and even from people on Facebook or other selling platforms is one of my favorite ways to buy clothing.
 You can find the cutest clothes at affordable prices that are barely worn.
-Shopping sustainable fashion beats buying new at a retail store any day for me.
+Shopping for sustainable fashion beats buying new at a retail store any day for me.

 5. Learn to grow your own food